 What About Passport Photos?

 AAA offices take passport photos for members and non-members.
 A few passport offices offer photography services.
 You can also have photos taken at “big box” stores that have photography studios, and even at many pharmacies.
 If you have a digital camera and photo printer, you can also take your passport photos at home.
-Be sure to follow the State Department's requirements carefully.
+Be sure to follow the State Department's photography and printing requirements carefully.

 What if I’m Leaving Soon?